Logo Voyage

 • 5 Detroit-Windsor Tunnel (connecting to I375 from all interstates in downtown Detroit).
 Every time traffic backs up in the tunnel the tunnel is shut down until traffic congestion is eased, which can sometimes take quite a while.
 A "tunnel bus" connects downtown Detroit with Windsor, which may reduce parking costs; the customs and immigrations process can be quite lengthy for bus riders since everyone on the bus must disembark and be cleared through customs.
 Toll per passenger car: $4.50 (C$ or US$).
 Detroit–Windsor Tunnel (Q1129573) on Wikidata Detroit–Windsor tunnel on Wikipedia

 • Construction of a third bridge, the future Gordie Howe International Bridge between Brighton Beach (Windsor) and Delray (Detroit), began in 2018.
-The Windsor-Essex Parkway, an extension of Highway 401 which opened in 2015, will connect directly to the new bridge - which expected to be completed in 2025.
+The Windsor-Essex Parkway, an extension of Highway 401 which opened in 2015, will connect directly to the new bridge, which is expected to be completed in 2025.
 In the meantime, all traffic from Detroit lands not directly on the motorway but on Windsor surface streets (Ontario highways 3 and 3B), leading to substantial delays at the border.

 Pedestrians cannot walk across the bridge or through the tunnel; they must use the tunnel bus.
 Bicyclists are prohibited from using the bridge and the tunnel, but (since 2017) can use the bike rack of the tunnel bus.
 One can also disassemble the bike and put it in a bike bag, which can be brought on the bus.